ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/Debian-Ubuntu/HOWTO-Install-and-Configure-a-Shibboleth-IdP-v5.x-on-Debian-Ubuntu-Linux-with-Apache-+-Jetty.md

 - Get the files translated in your language from [MessagesTranslation](https://shibboleth.atlassian.net/wiki/x/BwJwSw)
 - Put `messages_XX.properties` downloaded file into `/opt/shibboleth-idp/messages` directory
-- Restart Jetty to apply the changes with `service jetty restart`
+- Restart Jetty to apply the changes with `systemctl restart jetty.service`

 [[TOC](#table-of-contents)]